 B) PQQ and mitochondrial biogenesis

-In the mitochondria, energy is produced via so-called “respiratory chains”, each of which consists of four large protein complexes (I-IV) and another complex (V), the ATP synthase.With the help of electrons and protons that come from the upstream citric acid cycle, the ATP synthase generates ADP to ATP using oxygen.
-ATP (adenosine triphosphate) acts as an energy carrier in cells and is essential for the running of all vital processes in the body.
+Energy is produced in the mitochondria via so-called "respiratory chains," each consisting of four large protein complexes (I-IV) and another complex (V), the ATP synthase.
+Using electrons and protons from the upstream citric acid cycle, the ATP synthase generates ADP to ATP, consuming oxygen in the process.ATP (adenosine triphosphate) acts as an energy carrier in cells and is essential for the functioning of all vital processes in the body.

-- Extensive, aerobic endurance training
+- Extensive aerobic endurance training

 - Calorie reduction or use of calorie restriction mimetics such as resveratrol

-Possible therapeutic use of PQQ
+Potential therapeutic use of PQQ

-The potential therapeutic use of PQQ is derived from the above properties:
+From the o.gThe potential therapeutic use of PQQ is derived from its properties:

 - PQQ stimulates the “nerve growth factor”

-- PQQ protects against oxidation processes in the brain and thus potentially also against Parkinson's disease
+- PQQ protects against oxidation processes in the brain and thus potentially also against Parkinson's disease.

-- PQQ has a neuroprotective effect against 6-hydroxydopamine-induced hypoxia (oxygen deficiency) and ischemia
+- PQQ has a neuroprotective effect against 6-hydroxydopamine-induced hypoxia (oxygen deficiency) and ischemia.

-- PQQ can reduce the size of damaged brain areas in a stroke
+- PQQ can reduce the size of damaged brain areas in a stroke.

 - PQQ counteracts the formation of amyloid fibrils, which are the main factors in the development of Alzheimer's disease.